Home Loan Tax Benefits_WC

 Conditions for claiming Home Loan tax exemption as a senior citizen

-According to the law, a senior citizen is an individual resident between the age group of 60 to 80 years at any time during the respective financial year.
+According to the law, a senior citizen is an individual resident between the age group of 60 and 80 years at any time during the respective financial year.
+A super senior citizen is above 80 years of age.
+To claim tax benefits as senior citizens, you should fulfil the above age criteria.

 How to Claim Tax Benefits on Home Loans?_WC